 Recreational opportunities range from celebrated golf courses to outdoor sports, to college and professional athletics.
 The state’s beaches, national and state parks and mountains offer boating, kayaking, fishing, hiking and skiing.
 Outdoor recreation areas include the Blue Ridge Parkway, Cape Hatteras and Cape Lookout national seashores and 36 state parks.

 North Carolina’s Pinehurst, established in 1895, is considered the home of American golf.
-Pinehurst will host the U.S. Open again in 2014.
-Pinehurst’s nearby Pine Needles was the site of the 2007 Women's U.S. Open.
+Pinehurst hosted the 2014 U.S. Open and 2014 U.S. Women’s Open Championships.
+And years earlier, nearby Pine Needles was the site of the 2007 U.S. Women's Open.

 Four universities in the Atlantic Coast Conference, including North Carolina State University, The University of North Carolina at Chapel Hill, Wake Forest University and Duke University, provide plenty of sports rivalry.
 National Collegiate Athletic Association Conference contenders North Carolina Central University and Appalachian State University also compete nationally with the latter winning back-to-back championships.

 In addition, North Carolina boasts an array of professional football, hockey, basketball and baseball teams.
 The Carolina Hurricanes hoisted hockey’s biggest honor, the 2006 Stanley Cup.
 Our state is also home to nearly 50 racetracks and is the birthplace of stock car racing as well as many of its legends.

 North Carolina has numerous nationally ranked medical facilities along with affordable health-care costs.
 Four respected medical schools produce a wealth of medical professionals who spend some portion of their careers at the state’s six research hospitals and 100 community hospitals.